If you want a

 lt grn/ppl

-move this to pin
+Move this to pin

 55 for cooling fan function.
 (I opted to use only one speed cooling